George Latimer, a pro-Israel centrist, defeats Rep. Jamaal Bowman in New York Democratic primary

-Adds Avlon winning in Long Island primary — (AP) — George Latimer, a pro-Israel centrist, defeated U.S. Rep. Jamaal Bowman, of New York, on Tuesday in a Democratic primary that highlighted the party's deep divisions over the war in Gaza.
+George Latimer, a pro-Israel centrist, defeated U.S. Rep. Jamaal Bowman on Tuesday in a Democratic primary in suburban New York that highlighted the party's deep divisions over the war in Gaza.

 With the victory, Latimer has ousted one of the most liberal voices in Congress and one of its most outspoken critics of Israel.
 Bowman has accused Israel of committing genocide in Gaza, where thousands of Palestinians have died in military strikes.